mosaic-design-system/cyberopoly/AI_SETUP.md

 This guide will help you set up and run CyberOpoly with autonomous AI players powered by Claude Sonnet 4.5.

+> **⚠️ IMPORTANT**: AI players require a backend server to be running.
+The game will work fine with human players only (no setup needed), but to enable AI opponents you **must** complete this setup and keep the backend server running while playing.

 ## 🎯 Quick Start (5 minutes)

 ### Step 1: Get Your Anthropic API Key